 - Comminuted fracture.
 This type of fracture occurs when the bone shatters into three or more smaller pieces.

 - Stress fracture.
-Typically caused by over use, a stress fracture occurs when the bone develops a crack.
-This is also known as a hairline fracture, and it is difficult to see in an X-ray image.
+Typically caused by overuse, a stress fracture occurs when the bone develops a crack.
+This is also known as a hairline fracture, which is difficult to see in an X-ray image.

 - Avulsion.
-This fracture includes a piece of bone being pulled away from a ligament or tendon.
+In this type of fracture, a piece of bone is pulled away from a ligament or tendon.

 Causes of Broken Bones